sesameintro/-Finding-Clusters-of-Related-Words/README.md

 # Finding-Clusters-of-Related-Words
-Cluster Analysis and Unsupervised Machine learning in Python
+The topic is about Cluster Analysis and Unsupervised Machine learning in Python WordsClassification.ipynb is the final application of improved K-means on NLP words classification.
+You can find the fully explanation in the Explanation.ppt